 Of course, we lose every single game.
 By trying to increase ‘Goals In’, we’ve increased ‘Goals Allowed’.
 The mistake is to assume that increasing ‘Goals In’ will not affect ‘Goals Allowed’.
 Then we blame players for not trying hard enough.
 But, in truth the strategy was bad.

 Same goes for ‘Calories In’ and ‘Calories Out’.
-Reducing ‘Calories In’ will result in reduction of ‘Calories Out’.
-You’ll lose every single time, as the Biggest Loser proves.
+Reducing ‘Calories In’ can result in reduction of ‘Calories Out’.
+When this happens, you’ll ‘lose’ every single time, as the Biggest Loser suggests.
 The mistake is to assume that reducing ‘Calories In’ will not reduce ‘Calories Out’.
 But it does.
-Every single time.
-Then we blame patients for not trying hard enough, but in reality, the strategy of ignoring insulin is bad.
+Then we blame patients for not trying hard enough, but in reality, the strategy is flawed.
+We can’t ignore insulin.

 How to Fix your Broken Metabolism

 So, are we doomed to a life of ever growing waistlines?
 Hardly.
-Remember, the key to weight loss is to maintain energy expenditure (calories out).
-If you simply increase food intake again, you’ll simply increase weight.
-So, what to do?
+Remember, one key to weight loss is to maintain energy expenditure (calories out).

 There are two compartments here.
 The body will get energy from food, or stored food (fat).
-So the answer is to unlock the door which is preventing us from accessing our fat stores.
-It is the high insulin levels that is keeping all the energy locked away in fat.
-Insulin is blocking the door so that we can’t get to that basement freezer.
-Once we understand that, the solution is simple.
+So one answer is to unlock the door which is preventing us from accessing our fat stores.
+High insulin levels contribute to keeping fat energy locked away.
+Insulin can block the door so that we can’t get to that basement freezer.
+Once we understand that, one potential solution is clear.
 We need to lower insulin.
-The key is to release all the pent-up energy stored in the body fat.
-The crucial junction in weight gain/loss is not the calories, it’s the insulin because that is what opens up the door to release the fat for burning.
+The key is to release the pent-up energy stored in the body fat.
+The crucial junction in weight gain/loss may not be the calories, it’s likely the insulin because that is what opens up the door to release the fat for burning.

 Once the doors to the ‘fat’ freezers are open, the body says, “Whoa, there’s lots of energy here.
 Let’s burn a little extra”.
-Studies of fasting show that basal metabolism doesn’t shut down during fasting, it revvs itself up.
+Studies of fasting show that basal metabolism doesn’t shut down during short-term fasting, it revs itself up.
 Four consecutive days of fasting increases basal metabolism by 13%.

 This is an important point.
 In standard caloric reduction strategies, the body reduces its caloric expenditure to adjust to the reduced caloric intake.
 Stores of energy locked away as body fat are not available.
-If your reduce your calories from 2000 to 1200 per day, then your body is forced to reduce calorie expenditure to 1200 per day since it cannot get any from the stored food (fat).
+If you reduce your calories from 2000 to 1200 per day, then your body may be forced to reduce calorie expenditure to 1200 per day since it cannot get any from the stored food (fat).
 Where’s the extra energy going to come from?

-The low fat diet does nothing to reduce insulin levels.
-So fat stores are blocked from being used for energy.
+The low fat diet does little to reduce insulin levels.
+So fat stores aren’t efficiently used for energy.
 Basal metabolism drops almost 400 calories per day.
 But on the other extreme, very low carbohydrate diets would be the diet that lowers insulin the most.
 This allows access to the basement fat ‘freezer’.
 Now our body has the energy it needs to start revving up its metabolism.

 It works with surgically enforced fasting such as seen with bariatric surgery, too.
 The one contestant, Rudy Pauls, who got bariatric surgery fixed his wrecked metabolism.
 So, is it possible?
 Definitely.
 Rudy Paul’s metabolism had slowed more than any other contestant.
 That’s why his weight regain was so dramatic.
 By forcing himself to fast, he has partially repaired his broken metabolism.

 In order to fix our broken metabolism, we need to allow free access to the energy contained within our fat stores.
 We need to allow fat burning (lipolysis) to proceed normally.
 We need to lower insulin.
-The answer is low carbohydrate diets, or even better – intermittent or extended fasting.
+The answer is low carbohydrate diets, or even better – a low-carb diet with intermittent fasting.